-There are a few other reasons why mindfulness meditation is gaining in popularity: it involves low physical and emotional risk, is easy to implement, is not expensive, and it has the potential to empower people to be more actively engaged in their mental health.2
+There are a few other reasons why mindfulness meditation is rising in popularity: it involves low physical and emotional risk, it’s easy to implement, it’s not expensive, and it has the potential to empower people to be more actively engaged in their mental health.2

-- Choose a time.
-Morning is a calm time in many people’s days, but choose what’s easiest for you and stick to it.
+- Choose a time: For many people, morning is a calm choice, but choose what’s easiest for you and stick to it.

-- Choose a place.
-Consistency of space can be helpful to ground your practice.
-Preferably choose a place that’s quiet and where you can sit quietly and relax for a few minutes each day.
+- Choose a place: Consistency can be helpful to ground your practice.
+Preferably, choose a place that’s quiet and where you can sit and relax for a few minutes each day.

-- Choose a duration.
-It’s good to decide before you start how long you’re committed to.
+- Set a duration: It’s good to decide before you start how long you’re committed to.
 Start with five minutes, and slowly build upon it.

-- Set your posture.
-This is about more than spinal health: having a healthy posture increases alertness in your meditation, and it helps keep you focused.
+- Adjust your posture: This is about more than spinal health.
+Having a healthy posture increases alertness in your meditation and it helps keep you focused.
 (There are more posture tips below.)

-- Choose an object of attention.
-Not necessarily a physical object, but a point of focus, such as the breath as it flows in and out of the nostrils, or the chest, as it rises and falls with each breath.
+- Find a point of focus: Not necessarily a physical object, but something like the breath as it flows in and out of the nostrils, or the chest as it rises and falls with each breath.
 With a relaxed body and an open posture, this keeps your meditation focused on the present.

 Remember, concentration involves placing your attention on one thing or in one place.
 Mindfulness is noticing everything in its purest form, moment-to-moment.
 Neither of these things come easily.
-Meditation is a practice, not just an activity, so it takes time to develop it as a skill unto itself.3
+Meditation is a practice, not just an activity, so it takes time to develop it as a skill.3